-The charter bus was transporting the Ramah Juco Academy football team to play a game against University of God’s Chosen in Fayetteville.
-Both teams are made up of junior college players who want to play football, but attend schools that don’t have football programs.
+The charter bus was transporting the Ramah Juco Academy football team to play a game against the University of God’s Chosen in Fayetteville.
+Both teams are made up of junior college players who want to play football but attend schools that don’t have football programs.
 All of the Ramah Juco players attend Clinton College in Rock Hill, South Carolina.

 Victims of Rockingham Bus Accident Identified

 Forty-six people were aboard the bus at the time of the crash.
-Of those onboard, four were killed, including bus driver Brian Kirkpatrick of Chester, South Carolina; eight year-old Darice Hicks of Rock Hill, South Carolina, 19-year-old Teto Hamilton of Pahokee, Florida and 21-year-old Devonte Gibson, also from Rock Hill.
+Of those on board, four were killed, including bus driver Brian Kirkpatrick of Chester, South Carolina; eight-year-old Darice Hicks of Rock Hill, South Carolina, 19-year-old Teto Hamilton of Pahokee, Florida, and 21-year-old Devonte Gibson, also from Rock Hill.

-Eight-year-old Darice Hicks, a third grader at Ebenezer Avenue Elementary School, was described by friends and loved ones as a talented young football player with a bright future.
+Eight-year-old Darice Hicks, a third-grader at Ebenezer Avenue Elementary School, was described by friends and loved ones as a talented young football player with a bright future.
 He was traveling with his father, Lamont Hicks, who is affiliated with the Ramah football team.